In the previous section, we factored the calculation of the sum from 1 to 100 by creating a sum function.

 }

-Variables specified as arguments can be used within the function as if they were ordinary variables.
+The variables specified as arguments can be used within the function just like regular variables.

-When calling a function with arguments, you must pass a numeric value.
+When calling a function with arguments, you must pass a number.

-The following program is an example of passing the number 50 to the sum function.
+The following program demonstrates passing the value 50 to the sum function.

 #include <stdio.h>